docdevel2/writing/music-api/music-database-api.md

 **Security**

+Web API typically require some sort of authentication to verify that the user submitting a request is authorized to do so.
+Some of the common authentication protocols include HTTP Digest Access Authentication, JSON Web Token (JWT), and OAuth 2.
+HTTP Digest Access Authentication uses 256 or 512 hash encrypted username and password to authorize access.
+JWT and OAuth 2 use tokens, generated by a third party authorization server, that you authorize in advance to give you access to one or more applications.
+The token approach effectively gives you a single sign-on source so you don't have to repeatedly re-enter your username and password.

 MusicBrainz POST requests require authentication for security reasons since data can be altered.
-In order to submit a POST request, an application must register using either a username/password or OAuth token.
-For more information on authentication, see "Development / OAuth2 - MusicBrainz"[5].
+In order to submit a POST request, a client application must register using either a username/password or OAuth 2 token.
+An authorization request must be submitted prior to submitting a POST request.
+For more information on MusicBrainz authentication, see "Development / OAuth2 - MusicBrainz"[5].
 No authentication is required for most GET requests as I demonstrated in my example.

+## Summary

+We've covered how the ubiquitous HTTP open standard along with well-defined REST architectural constraints enable you to develop client applications that are flexible and secure.
+Client and server components and be independently updated or migrated more easily than tightly integrated systems.
+Manipulation of representations rather than resources combined with a variety of authentication options enhance security.
+Whether REST APIs thrive in the music industry or any other industry remains to be seen.
+If the REST APIs live to expectations, the future will be bright.

 ## References